 - Get creative!
 Try combining new foods.

-- Be a role model: Make extra and eat with your child.
+- Be a role model: Drink plenty of water, talk about your healthy food choices, and eat with your child.

 It is best to add protein to the diet with whole foods; protein powder supplements are generally not needed.

 Monkey Shake (485 calories, 14 g protein)